Everything I know about managing remote employees, I learned the hard way.

 As I learned the first time I tried to manage a team from a different time zone: without the benefit of proximity, it’s easy to see people in two dimensions.
 But if you can’t move to Indiana to be closer to your team, then you have to simulate proximity.
 The best avenue for this type of relationship-building, context-finding, and problem-solving is the one-on-one meeting.

-If you want people who truly believe in your company and your product, they first have to believe in you as their leader.
+If you want people to believe in your company and your product, they first have to believe in you as their leader.

-You earn that belief in the work you do in one-on-ones: by helping a team member work through a difficult issue, guiding them to success in their professional goals, and every time you share a laugh or a personal story that brings you together as human beings.
+You earn that belief in the work you do in one-on-ones.
+You earn it by helping a team member work through a difficult issue, guiding them to success in their professional goals, and sharing laugh or a personal story that brings you together as human beings.

 Your team members crave this kind of interaction, even if they’d never tell you so.
 HBR’s survey of remote workers found that the single most important quality in a successful manager was checking in frequently and consistently.
 Having a standing one-on-one appointment with each team member, in which they know they’ll have your full attention and can share what’s going on, is absolutely essential.
 If you’re waiting for these conversations to happen organically, you’ll be waiting for a long time.